 Based on a true story, Pipaluk and the Whales shows the great lengths to which people will go to save the lives of their wild neighbors.

-I am a children's book/natural history author and illustrator, & have written & illustrated over 60 books since 1981.
-I'm also a "freelance" naturalist who leads trips and writes the occasional article for magazines.
-(And I play around with recording music, too).
+I am a children's book/natural history author and illustrator, and have written & illustrated over 70 books since 1981.
+I'm also a "freelance" naturalist who leads trips and lectures and I co-run a martial arts school - Green Hill Martial Arts.
 I live in the rural town of Killingworth in Connecticut.
 My wife, Betsy, is an artist and High School Art Teacher.
-My son, Jeff, is an artist and graduated from the School of Visual Arts.
-My daughter Liz lives in Philly and attends the University of the Arts - pursuing a career in comedy.
+My son, Jeff, is an artist and graduated from my alma mater - the School of Visual Arts.
+My daughter Liz lives in Philly, were she graduated from University of the Arts and owns Friends Fur-ever.
 For more information, and pictures, go to "JH's BIO".

 published by Downeast Books